RulinHua/LC-UMI/README.md

 # LC-UMI: LOESS regression-corrected UMI count

 ## Overview
-"LC-UMI" is a method that adjusts UMI counts based on per-cell amplification rates,improving the accuracy of UMI-based RNA quantification.
+LC-UMI is a method that adjusts UMI counts based on per-cell amplification rates, improving the accuracy of UMI-based RNA quantification.

 This is an R package for enhancing the precision and reliability of single-cell transcriptomics.